-The APS College of Clinical Psychologists Student Prize acknowledges postgraduate clinical psychology students in Master and Doctor of Psychology programs, and combined Masters/PhD programs who demonstrate high levels of clinical skill, combined with the ability to design and conduct clinically relevant research.
-The Prize is offered at each Tertiary Institution offering an APAC-accredited postgraduate clinical psychology program.
+The APS College of Clinical Psychologists Student Prize acknowledges postgraduate clinical psychology students in Master, Doctor of Psychology programs, and combined Masters/PhD programs who demonstrate high levels of clinical skill, combined with the ability to design and conduct clinically relevant research.
+The Prize is offered at each Tertiary Institution offering an APAC-accredited Postgraduate Clinical Psychology program.

 - The Prize is the responsibility of the APS College of Clinical Psychologists.